miguelhd/WP-Donations-Module/README.md

 The plugin uses WordPress's built-in nonce verification to protect against unauthorized submissions.
 Always ensure that your site is running the latest version of WordPress for the best security.

 ## Changelog

+### 1.2.1
+- Enhanced Donations Dashboard with metrics cards.
+- Improved visual alignment and styling consistency.
+- Updated labels to Spanish for better localization.

 ### 1.2.0
 - Refactored the plugin to encapsulate functionality within a class structure.